Software Development

 Filip Hasa and Michal Vavra have been providing software development services for over a decade.
 Over the years, it gained more technology expertise: website development, PPC, VR/AR.

-The provider is focused on delivering house-like cooperation with customers: full control, quick response to adjustments and changes, transparent and effective communication.
+The provider is focused on delivering a house-like experience for customers: full control, quick response to adjustments and changes, and transparent and effective communication.
 Pixelfield posted a checklist, “Let’s work together if…” where you can match your values.

 Key services: Custom software, mobile apps, game development, web apps, etc.